 - Official College orders must be placed for the purchase of all Goods, Works and Services, except those that have a value of less than £30.
-Below this limit, petty cash is more efficient. - Orders must not be placed with the Supplier until an official purchase order has been created. - In exceptional circumstances, urgent orders may be given verbally but must first be agreed by the Director of Finance and confirmed with a purchase order no later than the next working day.
+Below this limit, petty cash is more efficient. - Orders must not be placed with the Supplier until an official purchase order has been created. - In exceptional circumstances, urgent orders may be given verbally but must first be agreed by the Director of Finance and confirmed with a purchase order no later than the next working day. - In some circumstances, alternative purchasing route's may be agreed by the Director of Finance that do not require a purchase order.
+E.g. purchase of stationary via web account management.
+Where this is arranged, appropriate authorisation levels will be setup within the account management.

-5.20ii Call-Off Orders
+5.21ii Call-Off Orders